When Does Closeness in Distribution Imply Representational Similarity? An Identifiability Perspective: Experiments

 \section{Experiments}

 In this section, we present our key experimental findings: (1) For models trained for classification on CIFAR-10~\citep{krizhevsky2009learning}, we observe cases of similarly well-performing models with highly dissimilar representations, arising from a mechanism analogous to the constructive proof of~\cref{theorem:small_KL_dissimilar_reps} (\cref{sec:permutations_trained_models}); (2) On synthetic data, training wider neural networks results in a reduction of both the mean and variance of $d^{\lambda}_{\mathrm{LLV}}$ between models and leads to higher representational similarity (\cref{sec:wider_networks_more_similar}).
 Additional experiments illustrating the phenomena in \cref{theorem:small_KL_dissimilar_reps} and visualizing the bound in \cref{theorem:main_bounds_d_prob} are summarized in \cref{sec:additional_experiments}.
 For all experiments we use $\lambda = 10^{-5}$.
 See \cref{app:experimental_details} for implementation details.
+Code can be found on github\footnote{\href{https://github.com/bemigini/close-dist-rep-sim}{\nolinkurl{github.com/bemigini/close-dist-rep-sim}}, DOI: \href{https://zenodo.org/records/17250818}{\nolinkurl{10.5281/zenodo.17249361}.}}.